Perfect365 AR beauty app adopts Kin to bring more women into cryptocurrency

 “The Kin Ecosystem continues expanding across exciting categories of consumer apps, and integrating Kin into Perfect365 allows us to introduce cryptocurrency to an untapped demographic,” said Dany Fishel, president of Kin, in a statement.
 “We look forward to uncovering more unique and meaningful use cases for Kin as we work toward achieving our goal of becoming the most used cryptocurrency in the world.”

 Registered Perfect365 users will be able to earn Kin on the Perfect365 platform by answering survey questions.
 Additional opportunities for Perfect365 users to earn Kin, like creating and sharing makeup looks, will be added in the coming months.
-Together, Kin and Perfect365 will continue scaling the integration to provide users with additional experiences powered by Kin.
+Together, Kin and Menlo Park, California-based Perfect365 will continue scaling the integration to provide users with additional experiences powered by Kin.

 “From its inception, as the first platform to introduce Augmented Reality to the application of makeup, Perfect365 has focused on being a trailblazer and introducing new technologies and features that benefit its users and brand partners,” said Sean Mao, CEO of Perfect365, in a statement.
 “Now, as the first AR beauty platform to introduce Kin’s cryptocurrency, we are bringing more value to our audience in allowing them to become active in the new economy of the future.”